Free-Nations-Region/FNR-Website/README.md

 NS Verification API.

 ## Login with Privacy
 In order to deliver on our pledge of not collecting any personal information (to include passwords,) our login system is completely based on the NationStates Verification API.
 This means that you login to the NationStates website (your trusted source), give us verification code that NS gave you, and then we ask NationStates servers if you are who you claim to be.
 Easy and more secure with privacy in mind.
+An easy comparison, for example, is when you use a third-party login (e.g. Google) on any other website to login instead of signing up with an additional account which woukd add your email and password into a whole different database.

 # Features for Everyone
 ## Dispatch Backup